armanalaa/process-loader/README.md

 See the [LICENSE](LICENSE) file for full terms.

 ## Contributions
-These files were developed by **Ala Arman** during their time at the **DISIT Lab**.
+Point of Interest (POI) Loader and DataTableManager Loader files were developed by **Ala Arman** during their time at the **DISIT Lab**.
 This repository serves as a personal archive of their contributions to the Snap4City ecosystem.

 ## Disclaimer
 These files are provided "as is," without warranty of any kind, under the terms of the AGPL v3.
 For inquiries about the original Snap4City components, please contact [Paolo Nesi](mailto:Paolo.nesi@unifi.it) or visit the Snap4City platform.